wsr1999/PysTDA/README.md

-# pysTDA
+# PysTDA

-pysTDA is an open, PySCF-compatible platform for prototyping semi-empirical excited-state methods.
+PysTDA is an open, PySCF-compatible platform for prototyping semi-empirical excited-state methods.
 It separates method-specific approximations for the Tamm-Dancoff approximation (TDA) matrix from shared solver and analysis infrastructure, making it straightforward to test new approximations while reusing dense diagonalization, Davidson iteration, PySCF checkpoint loading, and oscillator-strength utilities.

 ## Features